 Screening trees suitable for small gardens

-Prunus laurocerasus (Cherry Laurel) holds large glossy green leaves all year round, another option for a raised and bushy screen.
-Cherry Laurel has proven to be one of the most hardy and popular species to plant in the UK.
+Prunus laurocerasus (Cherry laurel): Featuring large, glossy green leaves that it keeps year-round, Cherry Laurel is another reliable option for a raised and bushy screen.
+It has established itself as one of the hardiest and most popular choices for planting in the UK.

 Screening trees for shaded sites